htyangs/Glove-Mouse/README.md

 #### control.py
 * Use the data passing from glove mouse to control the mouse and input the words.

-#### Arduino.ino
-* Collect the data from each sensor and transfer the data to computer using bluetooth.

 ### Classifier model
 Gate recurrent neural network use the angular velocity of the three-axis as input to predict the alphabets written by users. <br>